OData/v3ProtocolDocument/OData Atom Format.markdown

 # 5.1.3.
 OData Data Namespace #

-Elements that describe the actual data values for a resource are qualified with the OData Data Namespace: "http://schemas.microsoft.com/ado/2007/08/dataservices"
+Elements that describe the actual data values for an entity are qualified with the OData Data Namespace: "http://schemas.microsoft.com/ado/2007/08/dataservices"

 In this specification the namespace prefix "data" is used to represent the OData Data Namespace, however the prefix name is not prescriptive.